Computer

 Of course, we also participate in discoveries and trials to

-provide expert witness testimony that supports our professional opinions.
+provide expert witness testimony that supports our professional opinion as expressed in our written reports.

 Computer Forensics services at a glance